Accommodation options available for people sleeping rough during winter, including the Severe Weather Emergency Protocol (SWEP).

 Contact StreetLink if you’re worried about someone sleeping rough.

-Rough sleepers can contact their local authority and ask about emergency options in the area.
+Rough sleepers can contact their local authority and ask about emergency housing options in their area.
 Use Shelter's digital tool to find the contact details for a local authority.

 Night shelters